charlbrink/pinescript/SIGNALS.md

 | < 50 | Bearish momentum — sellers in control |

 **How it's used in this indicator**
-RSI acts as a momentum gate on EMA crossovers:
+RSI acts as one of two momentum gates on EMA crossovers, working alongside MFI:
-- Crossover fires + RSI > 50 → momentum confirms → **strong signal**
+- Crossover fires + RSI > 50 + MFI > 50 + MACD confirms → **strong signal**
-- Crossover fires + RSI ≤ 50 → momentum does not confirm → **weak/grey signal**
+- Either RSI or MFI fails → crossover is treated as **weak/grey**

 **Common strategies**
 - **Overbought/oversold** — works well in ranging markets, unreliable in strong trends where RSI can stay extreme for extended periods